-A total of NZ$89,551 has been distributed as loans and as of December 2012, a total of NZ$56,144 has been repaid to Caritas Tonga who are administering the project.
-Caritas supports this project with financial help from the government’s New Zealand Aid Programme.
+A total of NZ$215,703 has been distributed as loans to these groups by Caritas Tonga who are administering the project.
+Loans are repaid in monthly instalments when community-based officers visit each group, and these funds are then used to provide loans to other groups.
+Caritas supports this project with financial help from the Government’s New Zealand Aid Programme.

-The main responsibilities of the officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.
+The main responsibilities of the Climate Change Officer include: visiting communities to gather data and knowledge of local and traditional methods for dealing with climate change; conducting training to raise awareness of climate change; researching methods of adaptation and mitigation and developing an action plan with the communities, local and national government authorities and civil society to respond to climate change and build resilience.